lVlyke/detest-bdd/README.md

 # BDD Test Helpers

-A set of utilities for BDD testing frameworks like Jasmine and Mocha, Chai that make tests more type-safe and more concise.
+A set of type-safe utilities for BDD testing frameworks like Jasmine and Mocha, Chai that make tests more type-safe and more concise.

 * [Installation](#installation)
 * [Examples](#examples)